11:47 p.m.-LATE SURGE GIVES GOLDEN STATE WARRIORS GAME 3 WIN OVER CLEVELAND CAVALIERS

 Cleveland Cavaliers host Golden State Warriors in Game 3 of NBA Finals

-CLEVELAND -- Third quarters were not kind to the Cleveland Cavaliers in the latter stages of the Eastern Conference Finals against the Boston Celtics and first two games of the 2017 NBA Finals against the Golden State Warriors, but the opposite was true in Game 3 at Quicken Loans Arena Wednesday night.
+Third quarters were not kind to the Cavaliers in the latter stages of the Eastern Conference Finals against the Boston Celtics and first two games of the 2017 NBA Finals against the Warriors, but the opposite was true in Game 3.

 With the ardent home crowd behind them, the Cavaliers outscored the Warriors by 11 points and took a 94-89 lead into the fourth quarter of play.

-The Cavaliers surged ahead of the Warriors thanks to the explosive, aggressive pursuit of point guard Kyrie Irving, who totaled 16 points on a seven-of-10 shooting performance from the field and a pair of free throws without taking a break in the third quarter.
+The Cavaliers surged ahead of the Warriors thanks to Irving’s explosive, aggressive pursuit of the basket, and the veteran guard totaled 16 points on a seven-of-10 shooting performance from the field and a pair of free throws without taking a break in the third quarter.

 Additionally, Cavaliers shooting guard J.R.
 Smith stepped up and knocked down two of his four tries from three-point range on the way to a six-point quarter and 12 over the first 36 minutes of play.